mixbez/Stop-Curse/README.md

 # Stop-Curse
 A small code which prevents you from being toxic in chats.
+For me it allows not to regret about being salty and not be banned :)
 It uses tkinter, ctypes, pynput.keyboard, os.path - whatever they do To use the project you can either:
 1. Download StopCurse.py and launch it in Python